AdamPflug/express-brute/README.md

 A brute-force protection middleware for express routes that rate-limits incoming requests, increasing the delay with each request in a fibonacci-like sequence.

-Note, it uses get and set methods to count number of requests, so there may be race conditions on concurrent requests.
+Note, it may be vulnerable to slow brute-force attaks.
+It uses not atomic increments to count number of requests, so there may be race conditions on concurrent requests.

 Installation
 ------------